Toshiko Takaezu: Early life and education

 In 1948, Takaezu began teaching a ceramics class at the YWCA in Honolulu, where she discovered her deep love for teaching and inspiring students.
 After the second year, she realized that becoming a fine art teacher required further study.
 Her instinct for self-motivation–fostered by growing up in a large family—told her it was time to leave Hawaii and travel to the mainland.
 From 1951 to 1954, she continued her studies at Cranbrook Academy of Art in Bloomfield Hills, Michigan (1951), where she studied sculpture with William McVey and weaving with Marianne Strengell, and met Finnish ceramist Maija Grotell, to whom she became an assistant in 1953.
 A pivotal influence and mentor on her development as an artist, Grotell was, in Takaezu’s view, "an unusual and rare human being who felt it was important for students to become individuals.
 It was through her criticism that I began to discover who I was."
-After becoming Grotell’s assistant, Takaezu also began her teaching career, instructing summer courses at the Cranbrook Academy from 1954 to 1956.
+After becoming Grotell's assistant, Takaezu also began her teaching career.
+She instructed summer courses at the Cranbrook Academy from 1954 to 1956.
+She also taught art education courses at the University of Wisconsin-Madison in the Fall of 1954 and Spring of 1955.
 Although working in clay was her main interest, while studying with Marianne Strengell at Cranbrook, Takaezu became interested in the creative potential of fiber.
 Responding to the texture of yarn and its rich color possibilities, she approached weaving as a different way of thinking and developing ideas.
 Takaezu earned an award after her first year of study, which acknowledged her as an outstanding student in the clay department.
 She also taught summer sessions at the Cleveland Institute of Art (1955–64), where she became head of the ceramic department.

 A grant from the Louis Comfort Tiffany Foundation in 1964 allowed Takaezu to break from full-time teaching and take a studio in Clinton, New Jersey, where she took on apprentices throughout her career.
 In a 2003 oral history interview with the Archives of American Art she stated that the spot was ideal for her because it was "far away from New York City but not that far."
 In 1965 she left her teaching position to move to New Jersey, ultimately establishing a permanent studio and house in Quakertown in 1975, where she set to work designing and building an innovative kiln that would serve the growing scale of her ambitions for clay.
 Letters, drawings, and notes from the Takaezu papers at the Smithsonian's Archives of American Art, detail the process.
 Takaezu enlisted the help of Dick Hay from Indiana State University to build the 270-cubic-foot, two-chamber, cross-draft kiln of industrial grade refractory material, much of it donated.
 The kiln's capacious bisque and glaze firing chambers and its moveable roof allowed Takaezu to work at a scale rarely attempted.
 From 1967 to 1992 she taught at the Creative Art Program (later named Visual Arts Program) of Princeton University.